ragsden/docs/sources/start.rst

         # build image from Docker Hub (see https://registry.hub.docker.com/repos/shippableimages/)
         build_image: shippableimages/ubuntu1404_nodejs
-* Next, specify the programming language of the project, and the versions of the language you'd like to create builds with.
-You can test against multiple versions with a single push by adding more in the versions section.
+* Next, specify the programming language of the project, and the versions of the language you'd like to build against.
+You can test against multiple versions with a single commit by adding more in the versions section.
     .. code-block:: python

         # language setting